ansible-lockdown/RHEL8-CIS/README.md

 - reports - This is a protected branch for our scoring reports, no code should ever go here
 - all other branches** - Individual community member branches

-## Lifecycle
+## Lifecycle of releases and branches

+While Remediate and Audit are managed individually some of the content is linked.
+Ther are occasions where both need updating or just one of them.

+As a general rule we try to abide to the following lifecycle process for branches and releases inclduing ansible-galaxy sync updates.
+Being community we do have direct customer requests and requirements will take priority in releases.

-- devel branch release
+- devel branch
-  - Updates - bug fixes PRs etc
+  - Staging area for bug fixes PRs and new benchmarks.

-    We aim to get the majority merged to devel in approx 2-4 weeks.
-This maybe expedited if a customer has a requirement.
+    We aim to get the majority of PRs merged to devel in 2-4 weeks.

-- Main branch release
+- Main branch
-  - New benchmark version release

-    Dependant on the number of changes required and customer priorities we aim to carry the initial update in around 4 weeks.

-  - merge of devel for updates
+  - Merge of devel in to main.

     This is dependant on the severity and impact of issues closed.
 Normally a release alignment every 8-12 weeks (sometimes much quicker)

-- Audit
-  - This is generally released in alignment with the this remediation role for releases.
+  - New benchmark version release.

+    Once a new benchmark has been released by the provider we aim to get to a new tagged release in 2-4 weeks

+  - This is also the where the releases are sourced and linked with ansible-galaxy.

 ## Community Contribution